 Digital technology has immensely impacted almost all of the systems and procedures of many industries.
 Human resources staff and departments have gradually applied the most productive and logical ways to discover and engage talents.
-The process for hiring people with their company’s required skills have been changing dramatically.
+The process for hiring people with their company’s required skills has been changing dramatically.
 Hence, searching and applying for any job is no longer as it is in the past.
 Information from the Pew Research Center reveals that one-third of American job seekers consider the internet the most useful and helpful resource during their employment research.

 - Job Application Then and Now